melissadiep94/covid19-project/README.md

 ![alt text](https://github.com/melissadiep94/covid19-project/blob/main/Images/Census_population_size_NJ_June%202021.PNG?raw=true)

+### Initial Hypothesis (Research Q1) : Looks like there is strong correlation, since the counties with the most # of hispitalizations generally have the most # of cases
-### Initial Hypothesis (Research Q1) : Looks like there is strong correlation, since the most populated counties generally have the most num of June '21 cases
+### Initial Hypothesis (Research Q2) : Looks like there is strong correlation, since the most populated counties generally have the most num of June '21 cases
-1. To prove this hypothesis, we merged the data in preparation for a linear regression visualization.
+1. To prove this hypothesis, we merged the CDC data and Census data in preparation for a linear regression visualization.
-2. We outputted a panda dataframe visualization, in descending order from largest to smallest population size.
+2. We outputted a panda dataframe visualization in descending order from largest to smallest population size.
 3.